Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-We start with some further notions and notations. \begin{definition} Let $M$ be an $\ell \times \ell$ matrix, then the positions $(i,i), (i+1, i-1), (i+2,i-2),\ldots, (j,j+1)$ form the $\mathit{i}$th {\bf down-line} of the matrix.
-(The arithmetic operations are thought to be considered modulo $\ell$, that is, for example, $\ell + 1=1$ while $1-3=\ell - 2$.
-The positions $(i,i), (i-1, i+1), (i-2,i+2),\ldots,(j',j'-1)$ form the $\mathit{i}$th {\bf up-line} of the matrix. \end{definition} The lines have orientations: the down-lines connect the main-diagonal to the small-diagonal, while an up-line connects the small-diagonal to the main-diagonal. \begin{definition} A set $T$ of positions of an $\ell \times \ell$ matrix called {\bf connected} if a chess king, staying inside $T$, can visit all elements of $T$. \end{definition}
+We start with some further notions and notations. \begin{definition} In an $\ell \times \ell$ matrix the {\em sequence} of positions $(i+1, i-1), (i+2,i-2),\ldots, (i+\lfloor \ell /2 \rfloor -1,i- \lfloor \ell /2 \rfloor +1)=(j-1,j+1)$ form the $\mathit{i}$th {\bf down-line} of the matrix.
+(The arithmetic operations are thought to be considered modulo $\ell$, that is, for example, $1-3=\ell - 2$.
+Therefore if the down-line reach the edge of the matrix at position, say, $(\ell, k)$ then the next position is $(1,k-1).$ Similarly, if the position on the edge is $(k,1)$ then the next position is $(k+1,\ell).$ If $2i>\ell$ then the first case applies, in case of $2i < \ell$ the second case applies.
+Finally if, by chance, $2i=\ell$ then the positions in questions are $(\ell,1)$ and $(1,\ell).$ Analogously the {\em sequence} of positions $(i-1, i+1), (i-2,i+2),\ldots,(i-\lceil \ell /2 \rceil + 1,i+\lceil \ell /2 \rceil -1)$ form the $\mathit{i}$th {\bf up-line} of the matrix.
+(Let us mention that in case of even $\ell$ the length of the up-lines and the down-lines are equal.
+However, in case of odd $\ell$ the down-lines are longer with one position.) \end{definition} Since the lines are sequences therefore by definition they have orientations along which the algorithm will traverse them.
+Also by definitions the previous $\mathit{i}$th down-line and the $\mathit{j}$th up-line (for some $j$) in case of even $\ell$, as sets, are equal.
+However, as sequences, they are of course different. \begin{definition} A set $T$ of positions of an $\ell \times \ell$ matrix is called {\bf rook-connected} if a chess rook, staying inside $T$, can visit all elements of $T$.
+Here the chess rook is allowed to wrap around cyclically on the rows and columns (that is the rook is moving on a torus).
+We use the expression {\bf king-connected} analogously. \end{definition}